tnakatani/cs6601_assignment_2/README.md

 ## Overview

 This assignment will cover some of the concepts discussed in the Adversarial Search lectures.
-You will be implementing game playing agents for a variant of the game Isolation called Team Isolation.
+You will be implementing game playing agents for a variant of the game Isolation.

 ### The Game

- The rules of Team Isolation are simple.
-In our version, two players take turn placing their own game pieces on different squares of a 7-by-7 grid.
-Each player has 2 game pieces which they can move on the board.
-At the beginning of the game, the players, in turn, place each of their two pieces on any unoccupied square.
-The players must use their first two turns to place their two pieces.
-From that point on, the pieces move like a Queen in chess (any number of squares vertically, horizontally, or diagonally but not past an occupied or blocked square).
-Each time a player moves their piece, there is a twist.
-There is a chance, based on non-uniform probability that increases with distance moved, the piece will fail to reach the intended square.
-Essentially, the farther away you move, the greater chance you will land on an adjacent valid square to the intended target.
-All 1 square moves are certain but all other moves have a fixed maximum chance of failure based on distance.
+ The rules of Isolation game are simple.In our version, there are two players and one game piece.
+Two players take turn placing the game piece on different squares of a 7-by-7 grid.
+At the beginning of the game, first player places the piece on any unoccupied square.
+From that point on, the piece move like a Queen in chess (any number of squares vertically, horizontally, or diagonally).
 The square that was previously occupying is blocked and cannot be moved for remainder of the game.
-The queens can’t move through each other or through the blocked portion of the board.
+The queen can’t move through the blocked portion of the board.
 The first player who is unable to move loses.

 ### The Files